0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

-This is a non\-exhaustive summary of the key features of the Diem architecture that are worth paying attention to.
+This is a non-exhaustive summary of the key features of the Diem architecture that are worth paying attention to.
 We'll take it from the top of the stack to the bottom.